Raga (film): Release

+Reissue

-ReissueRaga was released on home video in 1991, distributed by Mystic Fire Video.
+Raga was released on home video in 1991, distributed by Mystic Fire Video.
 The Shankar-affiliated East Meets West Music (EMWMusic) remastered the film and released it on DVD in October 2010, with the new title Raga: A Film Journey into the Soul of India.
 The release was part of EMWMusic's celebrations for Shankar's 90th birthday.
 Shankar said of his reasons for reissuing the film: "It was a very special period of my life.
 I really want today's generation to see what it was like for me to be in such a unique and exciting position – to be the first to bridge the gap between the East and the West and to devise a new way to attract, educate, initiate and draw those in the West to the exceptional world of Indian classical music and culture."

 On 1 November 2010, the film was screened at the New York headquarters of the Asia Society, which had promoted Shankar's first US appearances in 1957 and now honoured the artist with its Cultural Legacy Award.
 The event was introduced by composer Philip Glass and attended by Anoushka Shankar (representing her father, who was too sick to attend), along with people involved in the original production such as Worth, Gary Haber and Merle Worth.
 Writing in Songlines magazine, Jeff Kaliss gave the Raga DVD a five-star review and described the film as an "honest, entertaining portrait of a maestro" that was "[as] satisfying musically as it is visually".
 In an article on the 2015–16 Grammy Museum exhibit on Shankar, music historian Harvey Kubernik said the DVD was "recommended viewing".

 In place of the 1971 promotional image for Raga, which showed a silhouette of a cow against a backdrop of a sunset, the new cover consisted of a still of Shankar playing sitar during the 1960s.
 This photo, taken by Canadian portrait photographer Yousuf Karsh, shows a portion of the seven-played-string model of sitar that Shankar had popularised over the more traditional six-string model favoured by musicians such as Vilayat Khan.

 For the 2010 reissue, EMWMusic expanded the soundtrack album from thirteen selections to seventeen, with all recordings fully remastered.
 The Raga soundtrack was available via digital download with the documentary film.